 My colleague Davy De Rijbel travelled to the school in the US for a first two-day training in March.
 He experienced the great enthusiasm and interest in i3LEARNHUB and iMO-LEARN and was overwhelmed by the motivation of the teachers and students.

 The teachers are making great progress in creating interactive lessons and activities.
 They inspire other teachers and enjoy working in different ways with their students.
 Only 2 months later we received a new request to train the next group of teachers!
 And with that, we received a new order for another set of interactive solutions.

 This is where my trip started.
-On day 1 we started working with i3LEARNHUB, our collaborative lesson platform.
+On day 1 we started working with i3LEARNHUB, one of our education software solutions.
 We didn’t only cover the basics, but also the specific didactic approach.
 We created a lesson together and saw immediate results.
 We used the different interactive features, as well as the collaborative learning component.